gnpapers/gn2-progress-report/1_accomplishments.md

 Integration with Catqlogue of Life
 ----------------------------------

-This year we had a breakthrough in relationships with Catalogue of Life taxonomic database.
-We consider it to be extremely important to coordinate our efforts with Catalogue of Life, as the project is manually curated collection with an aim to collect currently used names for all species on Earth.
+This year we had a breakthrough in relationship with Catalogue of Life taxonomic database.
+We consider it to be extremely important to coordinate our efforts with Catalogue of Life, as the project is manually curated collection with an aim to aggregate currently used names and their synonyms for all species on Earth.
 Our algorithmic approach in name parsing, lexical reconciliation, nomenclatural intelligence (through GNUB) naturally extended by manually curated list of currently used species names.
 We are very excited about cooperation with Catalogue of Life.
-Dmitry Mozzherin is working close with their team, and also became part of CoL Global Team.
+Dmitry Mozzherin is working close with their team.

 Key outcomes and other achievements
 ===================================

 1. Creation of gnparser -- accurate, scalable, fast parsing library and service

-2. Exploration of machine learning techniques for estimate the quality of scientific names and collections of scientific names
+2. Exploration of machine learning techniques to estimate the quality of scientific names and collections of scientific names

 3. Participation in Phylotastic project, providing a name-finding/resolution